People at work are thirsting for context, yearning to know that what they do contributes to a larger whole.

 - Key Activities – The enterprise’s most important actions to deliver its products and services.

 - Key Resources – The enterprise’s critical physical, intellectual, financial, human, and other capabilities and assets used to achieve its objectives.

 3. Cost Structure and Revenue Streams

 The cost structure and revenue streams describe how the portfolio’s costs are structured and define how revenue or value is achieved.

 - Cost Structure: Identifies the most significant costs in the portfolio’s business model, including the structural aspects, such as license costs, development labs, and costs of external services.
 Building cyber-physical systems also have other costs (for example, hardware and firmware), which must be considered.

 Capturing the Current State of the Portfolio

 The current state canvas represents the as-is state for the portfolio, enabling alignment of the organization on its structure, purpose, and status.
 One way to capture the current state is to assemble one or more teams to create a shared understanding.
-The team should include the Agile Release Train (ART), value stream Business Owners, Lean Portfolio Management (LPM), Epic Owners, and Architects.
-RTEs, Product and Solution Management, Product Owners, and other portfolio stakeholders
+The team should include the Agile Release Train (ART), value stream Business Owners, Lean Portfolio Management (LPM), Epic Owners, Architects, RTEs, Product and Solution Management, Product Owners, and other portfolio stakeholders.

 Envisioning the Future State